4 Ways to Keep Your Kids from Being Afraid of the Dentist

 As many parents of toddlers soon discover, these new movers and shakers are especially prone to tumbles and injuries as they master gross motor skills.
 According to the American Academy of Pediatric Dentists, many of these injuries affect the mouth.
 To be prepared, it is important to consider what type of emergency oral care is available through the pediatric dentist you choose.
 Some offices, including CPDA, have an on-call doctor available via telephone after hours—since kids and accidents aren’t on an office schedule!

 It’s never too early to begin reinforcing positive oral health care habits with your child.
-Good pediatric dental care can result in a positive attitude about going to the dentist and, subsequently, a lifetime of healthy smiles!This post is a sponsored collaboration between Cambridge Pediatric Dental Associates and Boston magazine's advertising department.
+Good pediatric dental care can result in a positive attitude about going to the dentist and, subsequently, a lifetime of healthy smiles!This is a paid partnership between Cambridge Pediatric Dental Associates and Boston Magazine's City/Studio